gitandy/DragonLog/README.md

 ### Callbook lookup

-The different callbook lookup retreive locator, QTH and name for a callsign.
+The different callbook lookup retrieve locator, QTH and name for a callsign.
 If a lookup result is available (internal or external), only empty form fields are filled with this data.

 A callsign lookup on the internal callbook happens after typing a callsign.